cds-snc/exploration-documentation/ProcessDocumentation.md

 Week 4: Iterate and present externally
 - Iterate deck based on feedback
-- Present final report to partner
+- Discuss final report with the partner
 - Retro the process

 After Exploration: Transition